dmachard/python-dnstap-receiver/README.md

   qname-regex: ".*.com"
 ```

-### Dashboard

-Use the [dnstap-dashboard](https://github.com/dmachard/dnstap-dashboard) command to follow metrics of your dns server in real-time.
-Metrics are based on the rest API of the dnstap receiver.

 ### GeoIP support

 The `dnstap receiver` can be extended with GeoIP.
 To do that, you need to configure your own city database in binary format.